cybertec-postgresql/pgwatch/docs/concept/components.md

 monitoring targets don't need to know too much about how actual monitoring will be carried out later and also Prometheus has a nice fault-tolerant alerting system for enterprise needs.
-By default Prometheus is not set up for long term metrics storage!
+By default, Prometheus is not set up for long term metrics storage!

 ### JSON files
 Plain text files for testing / special use cases.

 ## The Web UI

-The second homebrewn component of the pgwatch solution is an optional and relatively simple Web UI for administering details of the monitoring configuration like which databases should be monitored, with which metrics and intervals.
+The second homegrown component of the pgwatch solution is an optional and relatively simple Web UI for administering details of the monitoring configuration like which databases should be monitored, with which metrics and intervals.
 Besides that there are some basic overview tables